axibase/atsd-use-cases/How To/Marathon/Launch/README.md

 ### Import XML Archive to ATSD

-ATSD uses a different port than Axibase Collector, changed the Collector URL to the port defined in the original Sandbox command.
+ATSD uses a different port than Axibase Collector.
+Change the Collector URL to the port defined in the original *sandbox* command.
 The ATSD Port should appear similar to the one here:
 ```
 https://XXX.XX.X.X:8443
 ```
 Log in to ATSD using the username which you defined in the **Launch ATSD and Axibase Collector** portion of the process.
-By default the password will be the same as the username you entered upon application launch but it may be changed by clicking the **My Account** logo in the upper right corner of the UI.
+By default, the password will be the same as the username you entered upon application launch but it may be changed by clicking the **My Account** logo in the upper right corner of the UI.

 ![](Images/ATSD%20Login.png)